-GV Health’s Birthing Suite is located on level one of the Fairly Wing.
+GV Health’s Birthing Suite is located on level one of the Fairley Wing.

 The birthing suite offers four newly upgraded birthing rooms, each featuring a private ensuite with shower, and appropriate equipment to accommodate both high and low risk births